su2700/bash/doc/question.md

+# questions

-# 1
+## question 1

 ***Prefixing a double-quoted string with a dollar sign (‘$’), such as $"hello, world", will cause the string to be translated according to the current locale.
 The gettext infrastruc- ture performs the lookup and translation, using the LC_MESSAGES, TEXTDOMAINDIR, and TEXTDOMAIN shell variables, as explained below.
 See the gettext documentation for additional details not covered here.
 If the current locale is C or POSIX, if there are no translations available, of if the string is not translated, the dollar sign is ignored.
 Since this is a form of double quoting, the string remains double-quoted by default, whether or not it is translated and replaced.
 If the noexpand_translation option is enabled using the shopt builtin (see Section 4.3.2 [The Shopt Builtin], page 71), translated strings are single-quoted instead of double-quoted.
 The rest of this section is a brief overview of how you use gettext to create transla-tions for strings in a shell script named scriptname.
 There are more details in the gettext documentation.***